 Getting Started

-After you have finished constructing your macroscope, connect the camera and stage’s USBs to your computer.
+After you have finished constructing your microscope, connect the camera and stage’s USBs to your computer.

 1. Opening up the GUI